 UserEcho allows the creation of a modern community to support customers in a few minutes; it includes a support forum with the possibility of voting for ideas on feedback forums, a helpdesk, and live chat.

 UserEcho Pricing: Charges a license price per agent.

 Use Case: Feedback forums, customer support.

-Bazaarvoice is a website feedback platform that allows you to capture ratings and online reviews from your customers, as well as ask & answer questions through the platform’s built-in portal.
+Bazaarvoice is a website feedback platform that allows you to capture ratings and online reviews from your customers, as well as ask & answer questions through the platform’s built-in portal and in-app widgets.